Urela/LetsPlayAtari/README.md

 python atariPOO.py
 ```
 ### Results
 Currently it takes roughly 2h 20min to to run 100k time steps with 8 parallel environemnts on a 15-4300u cpu using Proximal Policy Optimization.
-Achieving an average run score of 7 (of the past 100 time steps) on BreakoutNoFrameskip-v4
+Achieving an average run score of 7 (of the past 100 time steps) on OpenAi's Atari BreakoutNoFrameskip-v4

 <p align="center">
     <img src="results/results.png" width="335"/>